Skip to main content

 Which smart thermostats support Matter and Thread?

 The Google Nest Learning Thermostat 4th Gen confirmed Matter and Thread native at the Aug 2025 launch, per The Verge.
-Honeywell Home X8S also confirmed Matter and Thread support in 2026 per Tom's Hardware coverage.
+Among this guide's picks it is the only one with native Matter and Thread.
 The ecobee Smart Thermostat Premium does not yet support Matter as of May 2026 — ecobee has signaled a firmware update path, but no shipped date.

 Are smart thermostats compatible with mini-splits?